Open to the Public

-The Nature Conservancy’s many management activities at the Green Swamp include prescribed burning, installing red-cockaded woodpecker nest boxes, and restoring pine plantations to longleaf pine savannas.
+The Nature Conservancy’s many management activities at the Green Swamp include prescribed burning and restoring pine plantations to longleaf pine savannas.

 Many of the plants in the Green Swamp benefit from periodic burning; pond pine’s cones burst and release seeds after being exposed to very high temperatures and wiregrass flowers vigorously after a fire.
 Longleaf pine seeds need bare ground to germinate and plenty of sunlight to grow, typical traits of plants that evolved in a landscape with frequent fires.
 The grasses and sedges of the Green Swamp have roots that are protected from the hottest fires, as do the orchids and insectivorous plants.
 Fire knocks back shrubby vegetation so light can reach the forest floor, allowing these understory plant species to persist.
 For more information about how fire has historically benefited this great landscape, see our Prescribed Fire Brochure.